-Experience replacing convenience as reason to visit: In the years preceding the pandemic, the eating out market was subject to significant the eating-out market was subject to significant discount activity.
+Experience replacing convenience as reason

+to visit: In the years preceding the pandemic, the eating-out market was subject to significant discount activity.
 Today, options for eating at home have significantly improved, with increased home delivery options, the emergence of 'finish at home' premium dining and the premiumisation of food offers in supermarkets.
 As referenced above, there is strong demand to socialise outside the home, but the focus and expectation of our guests is driven by experience and quality, rather than convenience or price.